 Office of Materials Industries

-The Office of Materials Industries (OMI) undertakes a broad range of trade policy, trade promotion, and trade facilitation activities geared to increasing the competitiveness of the U.S. building products, chemicals, and metals industries.
-OMI undertakes industry analysis, participates in trade policy development and trade negotiations, conducts extensive trade promotion programs abroad, and evaluates the impact of domestic and international regulatory policies on the U.S. building products, chemicals, and metals industries.
+OMI focuses on activities geared to increasing the competitiveness of the U.S. building products and chemicals.
+OMI also undertakes industry analysis, participates in trade policy development and trade negotiations, conducts extensive trade promotion programs abroad, and evaluates the impact of domestic and international regulatory policies on the U.S. building products, chemicals, and metals industries.
 OMI works with other Department of Commerce units and other U.S. agencies to address international market access challenges encountered by U.S. exporters.
-A key to the successful efforts of OMI and other I&A offices is our strong working relationships with industry trade associations and individual companies within the building products, chemicals, and metals industries.
+A key to the successful efforts of OMI and other I&A offices is our strong working relationships with industry trade associations and individual companies within the building products and chemicals.
 Please contact us regarding any competitiveness issues your company or trade association may have.

 What We Do:

 - Serve as ITA lead for two public-private export expansion partnerships under the Market Development Cooperator Program: U.S.-China Build, a partnership with Evergreen Building Products Association; Standards and Codes for Green Building, a partnership with ASTM International.